shaliulab/idtrackerai/README.md

 ## What is new in idtrackerai v4?

 - Works with Python 3.7.
+- Remove Kivy submodules and support for old Kivy GUI
+- Neural network training is done with Pytorch
+- Identification images are saved as uint 8
+- Improve data pipeline for the crossing detector
+- Parallel saving and loading of identification images
+- Background subtraction considers the ROI
+- Add 'Add setup points' button in the tracking GUI.
+This allows to mark points that might be important for the analysis of the trajectories.
+These points will be stored in the trajectories.npy and trajectories_wo_gaps.npy dictioanries.
+- Allow to save trajectories as csv with the advance parameter `CONVERT_TRAJECTORIES_DICT_TO_CSV_AND_JSON` (using the `local_settings.py` file)
+- Allow to change the output width (and height) of the individual videos with the advance parameter `INDIVIDUAL_VIDEO_WIDTH_HEIGHT` (using the `local_settings.py` file)
 - Horizontal layout for graphical user interface (GUI).
 This layout can be deactivated using the `local_settings.py` setting  `NEW_GUI_LAYOUT=False`.
 - New GUI allows to mark landmark points in the video frame that will be stored